|Policy Title:||Acting and Interim Appointments for Officer and Exempt Professional Positions|

 Reason for Policy: To provide guidelines not addressed in Regent Policy

 This Administrative Policy Statement provides guidance for making acting or interim appointments to non-faculty positions that are exempt from the state personnel system (Administrative Positions).
-These positions include: (1) Officers; (2) Exempt Professionals; (3) Department Chairs; (4) Associate and Assistant Deans.
+These positions include: (1) University Staff; (2) Department Chairs; (3) Associate and Assistant Deans.
 For the purposes of this policy, the terms "acting" or "interim" are used interchangeably.
 This APS does not apply to acting or interim appointments for officer positions that report directly to the Board of Regents.

 II.
 Policy Statement